mate-academy/layout_dia/README.md

 1. Implement `Who we are` block.
 1. Implement `Our expertise` block with the card reused 3 times.
 1. Implement `Process` block with 4 process cards.
-1. Implement `Approach` block.
 1. Implement `Testimonials` block.
-1. Implement `Vision, Passion, Results` block
+1. Implement `Vision, Passion, Results` block.
     - Background use one reusable oval block many times.
     - Use mixin.
     - The color is set with `--modifier`.
     - The size is limited by parent container.
-1. Implement `Send us  a message`.
+1. Implement `Send us  a message` block.
-1. Implement `Contact us`.
+1. Implement `Contact us` block.
 1. Implement the footer.
-1. Adopt the page to mobile screens.

 ## Instructions
 1. **Fork** the repo.